The Lowdown On Literal Thinking

 Provide exposure to figurative speech

 You can help a literal thinker build up their ‘figurative meaning library’ by pointing out when words have second meanings.
 Explain what a figure of speech is, and teach lots of common euphemisms so they will be less likely to get confused or alarmed when they come across them:

 Lend a hand with humour

 Don’t laugh at any misunderstandings, no matter how cute they seem, and try to avoid using sarcasm.
-It can be stressful when you’re the only one who doesn’t get it, so take the time to explain the joke so they’re not left out and try to avoid subtle humour that uses double meanings or a deadpan delivery.
+It can be stressful when you’re the only one who doesn’t get it, so take the time to explain jokes so they’re not left out and try to avoid subtle humour that uses double meanings or a deadpan delivery.